BigDataBiology/big-data-biology_org/positions/remote-internships.md

   that you can have regular voice Zoom/Skype calls).
-- Be an active lab member and strive for producing excellent, reproducible, science in your own project (excellence is not about doing a large project, rather it is about being thoughtful in ensuring that the small details are looked at).
+- Be an active lab member and strive for producing excellent, reproducible, science in your own project (excellence is not about doing a large project, rather it is about being thoughtful in ensuring that all the small details are looked at carefully).
 - Abide by the [lab manual]({{ site.baseurl }}/manual).

 ### You get